elatov/elatov.github.io/_posts/2013-05-22-set-up-simplesamlphp-as-an-idp-to-be-used-in-an-sp-initiated-sso-with-google-apps.md

 >
 > 5. The user provides valid credentials and a local logon security context is created for the user at the IdP.
 >
-> 6. The IdP Single Sign-On Service issues a SAML assertion representing the user&#8217;s logon security context and places the assertion within a SAML message.
+> 6. The IdP Single Sign-On Service issues a SAML assertion representing the user's logon security context and places the assertion within a SAML message.
 Since in this example, the HTTP Artifact binding will be used to deliver the SAML Response message, it is not mandated that the assertion be digitally signed.
 The IdP creates an artifact containing the source ID for the **idp.example.org** site and a reference to the message (the MessageHandle).
 The artifact is delivered to the SP through a browser redirect.
 >
-> 7. The SP&#8217;s **Assertion Consumer Service** now sends a SAML message containing the artifact to the IdP&#8217;s **Artifact Resolution Service** endpoint.
+> 7. The SP's **Assertion Consumer Service** now sends a SAML message containing the artifact to the IdP's **Artifact Resolution Service** endpoint.
 This exchange is performed using a synchronous SOAP message exchange.
 >
 >         `<samlp:artifactresolve xmlns:samlp="urn:oasis:names:tc:SAML:2.0:protocol"`
 >         `xmlns:saml="urn:oasis:names:tc:SAML:2.0:assertion"`